highperformancecoder/scidavis-old/INSTALL.md

 2. Install necessary libraries:
    - cd mxe
-   - make boost gsl muparser qwt5_qt5 qwtplot3d<br>
+   - `make MXE_TARGETS=x86_64-w64-mingw32.static boost gsl muparser qt5`
-   Note: currently python support is unavailable with MXE.
+   - Note: currently python support is unavailable with MXE.
+   - Note 2: The mesa library uses scons, which uses python and the xml library.
+You may need to install the python-xml package to get this to work.

 3. Configure scidavis for MXE.
 If the location of your MXE dist is MXE_HOME, do